GabriFila/app-sagra-pesto/README.md

     - PRINT_ORDER
     - RESET_ORDER
 - map state(storage) to list of CashRegisterCourse, if in newOrder there is a course with same name pass it as prop
-- one card with CashRegisterConfirmOrder pass newOrder revenue
+- CashRegisterConsole pass newOrder revenue

 CashRegisterCourse (courseInMenu : IStorageCourse, courseInOrder ?: IStorageCourse, dispatch)